xbanks/kirkshoop.github.io/_posts/2016-12-08-rendering_with_dear_imgui.md

 Create a Window with a default size and position.
 When moved and resized the position is stored in `imgui.ini` and that stored value is used the next time the app is opened

-> EDIT: This [tweet](https://twitter.com/nlguillemot/status/807152339035557892) from the author of ImGui caused me to update to the pattern below.
+> EDIT: This [tweet](https://twitter.com/nlguillemot/status/807152339035557892) caused me to update to the pattern below.
 The UNWIND handles cleanup on exception. but is `dismiss()`ed when there is no exception.
-I tried a couple of different parrterns, but I do not like any of them.
+I tried a couple of different patterns, but I do not like any of them.

 ```cpp